peruzzoarthur/posts/map-container-tile-layer/README.md

 Welcome back!
 In today's post, we’ll discuss how to use React with the [React Leaflet](https://react-leaflet.js.org/) library to display maps in our applications.

-In React Leaflet, the `<MapContainer>` component is a wrapper that serves as the parent container for the Leaflet map and its child components, such as tile layers, markers, popups, and other overlays.
+In React Leaflet, the `MapContainer` component is a wrapper that serves as the parent container for the Leaflet map and its child components, such as tile layers, markers, popups, and other overlays.
 It initializes the Leaflet map instance and manages its lifecycle.
-For this example, we will use the following `<MapContainer>` props:
+For this example, we will use the following <code>MapContainer</code> props:

 - **center**: The initial geographical center of the map (latitude and longitude).
 - **zoom**: The initial zoom level of the map.